learn-co-curriculum/js-basics-intro-to-javascript-readme/README.md

 Even though AJAX provided a lot of useful functionality to the language, JavaScript was still difficult to program.
 Different browsers implemented different features in different ways.
-There were a few competing camps who all had different ideas about what the language should be.
-In early 2009, eeryone came together to agree on standardization.
+There were a few competing camps which all had different ideas about what the language should be.
+In early 2009, everyone came together to agree on standardization.
 The fifth version of JavaScript was released in late 2009.
 It's known as _ES5_ ('ES' for _ECMAScript_, the official name of the JavaScript specification) or _Harmony_ (because it harmonized competing implementations of the ECMAScript specification).
+(Note: We still refer to the language as JavaScript, and use the particular version titles only when we need to point to particular version features.)

-Harmonization was great, but the language was still lacking modern language features.
+Harmonization was great, but the language was still lacking modern language features common to most standard programming languages like PHP, Java, C, Python and Ruby.
 JavaScript began to address those concerns in 2015 with the unveiling of _ES6_ or _ES2015_, the sixth version of JavaScript.
 Since then, they have released updates every year, including _ES2016_ and _ES201_, both of which have brought additional modern features into the language.

 ## Complilation and JavaScript